 This deliverable is divided into two parts.
 The first part is about digital cultural heritage institutions' requirements for trust in e-Infrastructure services.
 It presents an analysis of the concept of trust in digital preservation organisations (repositories) and discusses how the traditional trust model is transforming in distributed preservation architectures.
 The distributed architecture of today's digital archiving solutions adds extra complexity to the traditional trust model that memory institutions have relied on.
 The analysis shows that neither the existing trusted digital repository assessment methods nor the emerging cloud trust and digital trust methods can be applied to this new distributed preservation service architecture.
 The former do not cater sufficiently for distributed architectures and outsourcing of core services hitherto confined to the organisation that owns the repository.
-The latter focus too narrowly on security and performance issues leaving aside the legal, organisational and policy level aspects that repository-e-Infrastructure preservation service, this report proposes a risk assessment tool (in Appendix 1) that is focussing on the organisational and legal aspects of service provision.
+The latter focus too narrowly on security and performance issues leaving aside the legal, organisational and policy level aspects that repositories' trust is built on.
+As a first step to fill the gap in establishing trustworthiness of the joint repository-e-Infrastructure preservation service, this report proposes a risk assessment tool (in Appendix 1) that is focussing on the organisational and legal aspects of service provision.